 Lauren lives a busy life.
 At work all day, every day, and loves to come home to her haven.
 She lives a sort of indoor-outdoor barefoot type of life at home, with good food, music, and fresh flowers being some of her favorite things.
 With five kids, three dogs, six chickens, and a couple of pet geese, She does what she can to take her place as great as possible but has found that a relaxed attitude towards “perfection” has led her to some serious contentment.
 A crooked smile, wildflowers from the side of the road, a chip in the good china; She loves it when things are slightly off and tells a story because to her, that’s real life.
 And it’s beautiful.

 The blog of two homebodies.
 This blog is all about Chris & Julia’s home projects and renovations.
-They’re committed to uncover every ounce of potential our home has and make it a place our family can happily reside and entertain in for years to come.
+They’re committed to uncovering every ounce of potential our home has and making it a place our family can happily reside and entertain in for years to come.

 Then they narrow our search down to an ideal partner — for the perfect sectional, the best tile we’ve ever seen, a rug that is soft underfoot but won’t shed, or an awesome dining chair — they, sometimes, contact them and ask them if they want to collaborate and sponsor the project.
 This means that they’ll donate their product and, often, pay us an influencer marketing fee in exchange for exposure on their interior design blogs.
 We’ll link to them and give all of the details about why we chose them and what makes them a great fit for us and our home.

-Becki Owens is a Southern California based interior designer and lifestyle influencer know for her modern and inviting designs.
+Becki Owens is a Southern California-based interior designer and lifestyle influencer known for her modern and inviting designs.
 From intimate remodels to complete custom builds, Becki has been transforming spaces since 2001.
 Rooted in a clean and coastal, California esthetic, each of her projects are light-filled and livable.
 It’s her goal to create spaces to gather that leave a warm, lasting impression.
-Becki Owens’ projects have been featured in several publications including Good Housekeeping, Luxe Magazine, Wall Street Journal and Architectural Digest.
+Becki Owens’ projects have been featured in several publications including Good Housekeeping, Luxe Magazine, Wall Street Journal, and Architectural Digest.